ADWTSALPA/Theatre-Booking-Web-Application/README.md

 **Benefits:**
 - Easy to test each layer in isolation
 - Refactoring or swapping the DB doesn't touch the routes
-- Clear responsibilities — no business logic in controllers, no SQL in services that doesn't belong
+- Clear responsibilities — no business logic in controllers, no SQL where it doesn't belong

 ---